reljicd/ml-airflow/README.md

 Configuration file is found in **config/airflow.cfg**

-This file is copied to Docker image during build, and modified and copied to **airflow_home** folder for local installation.
+This file is copied to Docker image during build, modified and copied to **airflow_home** folder for local installation.

 ### Configuration parameters